zoisite-rb/zoisite-rb/guides/source/active_record_validations.md

 ### Checking Validity

-Before saving an Active Record object, Rails runs your validations, and if these validations produce any validation errors, then Rails will not save the object.
+Before saving an Active Record object, Zoisite runs your validations, and if these validations produce any validation errors, then Zoisite will not save the object.

 You can also run the validations on your own. [`valid?`][] triggers your validations and returns true if no errors are found in the object, and false